-- Monitoring the intersection to determine if the projected deficiencies are realized or if planned improvements mitigate the issue. - Adding separate left- and/or right turn lanes to provide separation between slowed or stopped vehicles and/or to increase the capacity of a particular movement (Dual left or right-turn lanes also frequently require two receiving lanes). - Optimizing the signal timing/phasing at signalized intersection to increase the capacity of a particular movement. - Install a traffic signal when warranted - Reconfigure the intersection to improve operations, such as s a roundabout
+- Monitor These projects involve monitoring the intersection to determine if the projected deficiencies are realized or if planned improvements mitigate the issue. - Turn Lane These projects involved adding separate left- and/or right turn lanes to provide separation between slowed or stopped vehicles and/or to increase the capacity of a particular movement (Dual left or right-turn lanes also frequently require two receiving lanes).
+These projects also often involve optimizing the signal timing/phasing at signalized intersection to increase the capacity of a particular movement. - Traffic signal these project involve installing a traffic signal when warranted. - Reconfigure These projects involve reconfiguring the intersection to improve operations, such as a roundabout.